In this Gardener's HQ guide, we'll explore cultivating Alchemilla plants in your garden, indoor spaces, and other settings.

 Alchemilla mollis photograph by Wallygrom.

-If started off indoors it is best to grow at a temperature of 15 to 20 degrees centigrade for six to eight weeks, then put outdoors in the spring.
+If started off indoors it is best to grow at a temperature of 59 to 68°F (15 to 20 degrees centigrade) for about six to eight weeks, then put the transplants outdoors in the spring.

 Alchemilla requires flowers to be deadheaded following blooming, this will to prevent the plant from selfing.